jmuelbert/qt_conan_boilerplate_template/README.md

 ## About qt_conan_boilerplate_template

-This is a C++ Best Practices GitHub template for getting up and running with C++ quickly.
+This is a qt_conan_boilerplate_template GitHub template for getting up and running with C++ quickly.

-By default (collectively known as `ENABLE_DEVELOPER_MODE`)

- * Address Sanitizer and Undefined Behavior Sanitizer enabled where possible
- * Warnings as errors
- * clang-tidy and cppcheck static analysis
- * conan for dependencies

 It includes

 * examples for fuzz, unit, and constexpr testing
 * large github action testing matrix

 It requires

 * cmake
 * conan
 * a compiler

 For a simplified project, check out the [qt_conan_boilerplate_template](https://github.com/jmuelbert/qt_conan_boilerplate_template).